Knoblauchpilze/galactic-sovereign/README.md

 ## Creating the database

-⚠️ In this section we will focus on setting up the users database but this approach can be extended to the other databases needed by the project.
+⚠️ In this section we will focus on setting up the galactic-sovereign database but this approach can be extended to the other databases needed by the project.

 In both remote and local case, the configuration of the database happens in 3 steps: